-Note: The data in this and other tables in this section are limited in that there is no
+Note: The data in this and other tables in this section are limited in that there is no information on the City's population that has moved abroad.

 The "From Abroad" column is gross movements into the City from abroad.